 Epidemiologic studies have generally found high consumption of nonfermented soy foods to be associated with a decreased risk of prostate cancer.

-Limited human prevention studies have been conducted, and, so far, they have not yielded consistent or definitive findings.
+A few clinical trials of soy protein or whole soy products have provided preliminary evidence of the ability of soy and soy products to modulate intermediate endpoint biomarkers implicated in prostate carcinogenesis ( steroid hormones, PSA pro-inflammatory cytokines and chemokines, proliferative biomarkers) in men with localized prostate cancer.

-Treatment trials of various doses and preparations of soy isoflavones in men with prostate cancer have yielded varying results but have generally failed to demonstrate significant effects on prostate-specific antigen (PSA) levels.
+To date, these early phase clinical trials with isoflavones,soy and soy products for prevention and treatment of prostate cancer have been limited to relatively short durations of intervention, sample sizes with low statistical power, targeting heterogeneous prostate cancer patient populations (in high risk, early and later stage disease) as well as varying doses of isoflavones, soy and soy products and have not demonstrated evidence of reducing prostate cancer progression.

-A few clinical trials of soy protein or whole soy products have provided preliminary evidence of the ability of these products to lower PSA levels in men with prostate cancer.
+Other trials evaluating the role of isoflavones, soy or soy products in reducing the management of androgen deprivation therapy side-effects have found no improvement in side effects following isoflavone treatment, compared with placebo.

-Soy products are generally well tolerated in patients with prostate cancer.
+Isoflavones, soy and soy products are generally well tolerated in patients with prostate cancer.
 In clinical trials, the most commonly reported side effects were mild gastrointestinal symptoms.

 General Information & History